Madikeri Dasara: The man behind Madikeri Dasara

 The origin and development of Madikeri Dasara celebration is closely linked with Bheem Singh, a Rajasthani, who came to Madikeri and settled down there.

 Bheem Singh was the prime mover of the first Dasara mantapa procession.
 He made the first mantapa on tractor by making wooden pallets as mantapa.

 Bheem Singh’s forefathers had migrated from Rajasthan and settled in Mysore.
 Later they shifted to Madikeri.
 Bheem Singh’s father Arjun Singh settled down in Madikeri to earn a livelihood.
-Bheem Singh, inspired by his father, a god fearing person, learnt the art carving klols of deities.
+Bheem Singh, inspired by his father, a god fearing person, learnt the art carving kalol of deities.

 Bheem Singh’s daughter Sharadha Bhai says, "My father used to spend from his pocket and take the idols on his head and go from the house to another."

 Sharadha Bhai also recalls that in 1958 and after there were only four mantapas.
 Bheem Singh’s mantapa was second after the mantapa of Sri Rama Mandira.
-The other two were those of Dechoor Rama Mandira and Balaka Rama Mandira.
+The other two were those of Decor Rama Mandira and Balaka Rama Mandira.
 She also recalls that the sanctity attached to Dasara celebration is in fact even today.

 Bheem Singh’s grandson Ravi Kumar Singh, a PWD contractor said, "Compared to those days, today’s Dasara can be termed a hi-tech Dasara when one looks at the way it has grown over the years."
 He also recalled that when the site for his house was identified it was told that it was having a temple like structure.
 Hence he thought of building a temple there called Raghu Rama Mandira.

 Ravi Kumar recalled the efforts of Bheem Singh in bringing toy makers from Mysore and the use of tractor to carry the idols.
 The first such idol was that of Sri Chamundeshwari and it was carried on a tractor in 1958.
 This was appreciated by the deputy commissioner of Coorg, I. C. Subbaiah awarded him in appreciation.
 The saga of Madikeri Dasara will not be complete without remembering Bheem Singh's Contributions.